What is Commercial Boat Insurance?

 - Cruise liners

-Any other vessel that carries paying passengers or commercial freight should get insurance.
+Any other commercial watercraft that carries paying passengers or commercial freight should get insurance.

-What Insurance Do You Need For a Boat?
+What Insurance Protection Do You Need For a Boat?

-These are some of the insurance policies boat owners should get for a comprehensive commercial marine insurance policy.
+These are some of the insurance coverages that boat owners should get for a comprehensive commercial marine insurance policy.

-Marine liability insurance (also known as protection and indemnity coverage) protects the owner of the vessel for liability arising from third-party bodily injury or property damage.
-This liability coverage includes illness of, injury to, or the death of crew or passengers.
+Marine liability insurance (also known as protection and indemnity coverage) protects the vessel owner from legal liability arising from third-party bodily injury or property damage.
+This liability coverage also includes coverage for the illness of, injury to, or the death of crew or passengers.
 It is general liability insurance for watercraft.

 While marine liability typically includes some coverage for medical expenses, you want to make sure it’s an appropriate amount.
 Or you can get additional medical payments coverage.
 This insurance pays per person versus per incident and can help supplement the limits on your liability coverage.

-In short, hull insurance covers any damage to the physical hull of the boat.
+In short, hull insurance covers any damage to the physical hull of the insured vessel.
 It’s similar to the coverage you’d get with an auto insurance policy.
-A hull policy usually includes coverage for the vessel, permanently attached machinery, and propulsion equipment.
+A hull policy usually includes coverage for the vessel, permanently attached equipment, unattached equipment, propulsion equipment, and personal property.

-Similar to commercial auto, the policy also extends to property damage to a third party’s boat or property if a collision occurs.
-In what circumstances is there usually coverage?
-Aside from physical damage from a collision, it usually covers property damage caused by fire, weather events, sinking/capsizing, piracy, barratry, or jettisoning.
-Normal wear and tear is not covered by hull insurance.
+Similar to commercial auto, the policy also extends to property damage to another's vessel or property if a collision occurs.
+Aside from physical damage from a collision, it usually covers damage caused by fire, weather events, sinking/capsizing, piracy, barratry, or jettisoning.
+Normal wear and tear is typically excluded by hull insurance.

 Marine Cargo Insurance